rahil627/my-programming-stuff/langs/programming-languages.md

 ## move from dynamically-typed to static-typed
 "imo, not having static typing is a real pain for anything bigger than a small script, as it introduces a lot of potential bugs" - CRobes, from the haxe discord

-i don't know the reason why this exists, save a very minor convenience of not physically typing the type keyword, which is mostly avoided by *type inference* anyway...
+**i don't know the reason why this exists, save a very minor convenience of not physically typing the type keyword, which is mostly avoided by *type inference* anyway...**

-i'm just guessing in the special case of server-side: server-client api, it has some special reason? like to talk to javascript maybe?? i dunno..
+i'm just guessing in the special case of server-side: where perhaps it makes more sense for a server to run scripts as opposed to a single executable, which must be compiled every-time you want to update it

 AS2 -> AS3/haxe (a whole new language and compiler)
 js -> ts (transpiles to js)